opconWizard/opcon-docs/docs/reference/property-expressions-syntax.md

 |                                  |     in Job Master)               |
 +----------------------------------+----------------------------------+

-#### Trigger Events as Soon as a Job\'s Run Time Exceeds the Estimated Run Time by a User-defined Percentage
+#### Trigger Events as Soon as a Job's Run Time Exceeds the Estimated Run Time by a User-defined Percentage

-For this use case, we want to trigger events as soon as a job runs for more time than we expect based on the job\'s run time being more than the estimated run time by a percentage.
+For this use case, we want to trigger events as soon as a job runs for more time than we expect based on the job's run time being more than the estimated run time by a percentage.
 Let us further examine this use case with an example.